How Does a 403b Work When You Retire: Key Insights Explained

 Planning for Your Future Retirement

-If you are still working, you have a 403(b) plan, and you are at or near retirement, you will have some choices regarding your 403(b) plan and how you want to use it going forward.
+So, how does a 403b work when you retire?
+If you are still working, you have a 403b plan, and you are at or near retirement, you have options outlined above on how you want to use your 403b plan.

 Next Steps to Consider